How to Follow Wedding Registry Etiquette the Right Way

 Follow these tips to ensure a polite, seamless registry experience:

-• Start Early: Create your registry before sending any event invitations, including your bridal shower.
+• Start Early: Create your registry before sending any event invitations, including engagement parties and bridal showers.

 • Pick Practical and Personal Items: Mix essentials (e.g., cookware) with personal touches (e.g., framed art or experiences).